ivan-pi/blis-fortran/abstract.md

 Eva is a research software engineer working on project in language YFL (Your Favorite Language).
 During her work she discovers that there is a C library which includes the functionality she wants.
 Writing the bindings from YFL to C manually is drudgery.
-With over 100 functions to bind, it will take her weeks to complete.
+With hundreds of functions to bind, it will take her weeks to complete.
 If only there was a way to do it faster?
 Join this tutorial on Coccinelle, a pattern matching and transformation system, to simplify the task of wrapping a C library with just a couple of simple rules.
 By using the right tools for the job, we show you how the daunting task is broken into smaller manageable pieces.